raficelkouche/EXPCON-Clone/README.md

 - Sass

 ## Notes
-- The site has been tested with Google Chrome only and might not work properly on other browsers.
+- The site has been tested with Google Chrome only and might not work as expected on other browsers.